David Alan Gore: Lynn Elliott and Regan Martin

 Lynn Elliott (age 17) and Regan Martin (age 14), students at Vero Beach High School, were hitchhiking to Wabasso Beach when Gore and Waterfield picked them up on July 26, 1983.
 They took both girls to a house owned by Gore's parents.
 Waterfield soon left, spooked by having seen his sister during the drive.
 Gore later told police that he bound and placed the girls in different rooms prior to raping them.

 As he was assaulting Martin, Lynn Elliot—nude, with her hands tied behind her back—escaped to the driveway, until she lost her footing.
 According to Gore, "I kept running after her then she tripped and fell and then I caught up to her".
 Gore told police "I started dragging her back and she was trying, like, resisting, fighting me, so I threw her to the ground.
 That's when I shot her in the head".

-Gore shot her twice at point-blank range only to realize that a neighbor boy riding his bicycle had witnessed the entire incident.
-The neighbor boy alerted police, which led to a 90-minute standoff between Gore and law enforcement.
-Cops arrested Gore and rescued Martin, who was found in the attic naked, handcuffed, and with electrical cords tied around her legs.
+Gore shot her twice at point-blank range only to realize that a neighbor's son riding his bicycle had witnessed the entire incident.
+The boy alerted police, which led to a 90-minute standoff between Gore and law enforcement.
+The police arrested Gore and rescued Martin, who was found in the attic naked, handcuffed, and with electrical cords tied around her legs.

 On December 7, 1983, Gore led police to the remains of three of his six murder victims.
 These victims were Barbara Ann Byer, Hsiang Huang Ling and her daughter, Ying Hua Ling.
 He also admitted to killing three girls and two women.